Chart Color Schemes

 Infrastructure

-West Coast has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+West Coast has limited levels of nearby infrastructure activity, ranking in the 10thth percentile nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified three projects likely to impact the area.
+AreaSearch has identified three projects likely to impact the region.
 Key projects are South Australian Road Network Maintenance, South Australia High Productivity Vehicle Network Access, Gawler Craton Rail Access, and Northern Water Supply Project.
-The following list details those most relevant:.
+Below is a list of those most relevant.

 Professional plan users can use the search below to filter and access additional projects.